Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

-In words, under the $L_1$-complexity representation, the ease of comparison between two options is governed by their \textit{value-dissimilarity ratio}: their \textit{aggregated} value difference, normalized by a distance metric equal to the summed \textit{feature-by-feature} value differences.
+Here, the ease of comparison between two options is governed by their value-dissimilarity ratio: their aggregated value difference, normalized by a distance metric equal to the summed feature-by-feature value differences.

-Note that this complexity representation satisfies the properties of \textit{similarity} and \textit{dominance}: holding fixed the value difference between two options, the ease of comparison is increasing in the similarity between $x$ and $y$ as measured by a distance metric, where this metric is chosen so that $\tau_{xy}$ achieves its maximal value in the presence of a dominance relationship.
-Specifically, if there is an attribute-wise dominance relationship between $x$ and $y$: i.e. $\beta_k x_k\geq \beta_k y_k$ for all $k$, the ease of comparison $\tau_{xy}$ takes on its maximal value of $H(1)$.\footnote{To see this, note that by the triangle inequality we have $|\sum_{k}\beta_k(x_k-y_k)|\leq \sum_{k}|\beta_k(x_k-y_k)|$, and $|\sum_{k}\beta_k(x_k-y_k)|= \sum_{k}|\beta_k(x_k-y_k)|$ if and only if $x$ and $y$ have a dominance relationship.}
+This measure satisfies {similarity} and {dominance}: holding fixed value differences, $\tau^{L1}$ is increasing in similarity as measured by a distance metric, where the choice of this metric ensures that $\tau^{L1}$ is maximized when there is dominance.
+Specifically, if $x$ attribute-wise dominates $y$, i.e. $\beta_k x_k\geq \beta_k y_k$ for all $k$, the ease of comparison $\tau_{xy}$ takes on its maximal value of $H(1)$.

-$L_1$-complexity also satisfies a \textit{simplification} property, wherein reducing the number of attributes along which there is a value difference increases the ease of comparison.
+$\tau^{L1}$ also satisfies a \textit{simplification} property, wherein reducing the number of attributes along which there is a value difference increases the ease of comparison.
 To illustrate, suppose $n=3$ and $\beta=(1,1,1)$, and consider the following comparisons:

-Note that $(x',y)$ is formed by eliminating the value difference along the first attribute and redistributing that value to the second attribute.
-Our complexity representation predicts that the DM finds $(x',y)$ easier to compare than $(x,y)$, i.e. $\tau_{x'y}>\tau_{xy}$.
-More generally, our model predicts that eliminating a value difference along some attribute $i$ and redistributing it to another attribute $j$ makes options easier to compare.\footnote{That is, given any $x,y$, for $x'$ satisfying $x'_i=y_i$, $x'_k=x_k$ for all $k\neq i,j$, with $v_{x'}=v_x$, we have $\tau_{x'y}\geq\tau_{xy}$.} This property again reflects tradeoff complexity: if an individual finds it difficult to aggregate tradeoffs across features, we might expect that a simplification operation of the kind above, where some of that aggregation is done for the individual, makes the comparison easier.
+Note that $(x',y)$ is formed by eliminating the value difference along the first attribute in $(x,y)$ and redistributing it to the second attribute.
+Our measure predicts that $(x',y)$ is easier to compare than $(x,y)$, i.e., $\tau_{x'y}>\tau_{xy}$.
+More generally, concentrating value differences into fewer attributes makes comparisons easier: that is, for $x'$ satisfying $x'_i=y_i$ for some $i$, $x'_j\neq x_j$ for at most one $j\neq i$, and $U(x')=U(x)$, we have $\tau_{x'y}\geq\tau_{xy}$.
+This property again reflects tradeoff complexity: if aggregating tradeoffs is difficult, we might expect that an operation of this kind, where some of that aggregation is done for the individual, simplifies the comparison.\\